hindu-comm/mail_stream_advaita-l/2017/10/Chanting_Gayatri_ove/16__Sujal_Upadhyay.md

 +++
 [Archive link](https://lists.advaita-vedanta.org/archives/advaita-l/2017-October/047034.html)

-​Pranams Sri Santosh ji,
+Pranams Sri Santosh ji,

-Now since the doubt has ​entered in your mind, can you actually chant the mantra, be it gAyatri or any other mantra with full faith?
+Now since the doubt has entered in your mind, can you actually chant the mantra, be it gAyatri or any other mantra with full faith?

 I agree with Sri Jaldhar ji.
 At times it is better not to go into too much